-Richard Ayres’ new work No. 50 The Garden, commissioned by the London Sinfonietta, will receive its world premiere in the ensemble’s 2018/19 season.
+Richard Ayres’ new work No. 50 The Garden will receive its world premiere in the ensemble’s 2018/19 season.

 A man’s dissatisfaction with life leads to him digging from his garden down to the centre of the earth, before beginning an equally surreal journey into the heavens.
 Inspired by Hieronymus Bosch and Dante’s Divine Comedy, this new work adds to the series of Ayres' alternative semi-staged concert pieces.
 The Garden offers a unique contemporary music experience, delivered with witty and irreverent humour throughout.

 Richard Ayres has had three of his earlier numbered works performed by the London Sinfonietta.
 No. 24 was performed in 2001 at a State of the Nation event.
 No. 36 (NONconcerto for Horn) was performed in a BBC Hear & Now concert in 2006, while his humorous and quirky No. 42 In the Alps was performed at the Queen Elizabeth Hall in 2010.
 We are very pleased to now be co-commissioning No. 50 which he has agreed to make and number for us as part of our 50th Anniversary celebrations.